 Compliance with this standard shall be assured by comparing current services with the listed standards of other professional organizations and current applicable IHS policy.

 PROVIDE DRUG INFORMATION DRUG THERAPY CONSULTATION

 The pharmacy service shall provide drug information and education by a variety of methods which shall include: (1) pharmacist-initiated, patient-specific interventions (2) drug therapy consultation on request from other professional staff and (3) inservice education to other professionals and health workers such as community health representatives and health aides.
 Other methods by which pharmacists might provide drug information and education may include but not limited to publishing drug therapy bulletins, attending patient rounds, and providing drug information handouts to patients.

 The pharmacy service shall maintain information resources and an information retrieval system which provide the capability to disseminate needed drug information prior to the initiation of therapy.
 This information may be in hard copy, microfiche format, on-line or other appropriate format.
 Core references which should be available are listed in Appendix 4.

-Pharmacists shall serve as role models and shall serve as preceptors for pharmacy interns, students on externship and clerkships, COSTEPS and residents assigned to the service.
+Pharmacists shall serve as role models and shall serve as preceptors for pharmacy interns, students on externships and clerkships, COSTEPS and residents assigned to the service.

-Compliance with this standard Shall be assessed by review of records of interventions and consultation and documentation of inservice education and preceptor activities.
+Compliance with this standard shall be assessed by review of records of interventions and consultations and documentation of inservice education and preceptor activities.

 PROVIDE HEALTH PROMOTION AND DISEASE PREVENTION